spcanelon/silvia/content/authors/admin/_index.md

 - Visitors
 ---

 **Hello, and welcome!** I'm a postdoctoral research scientist in the [Department of Biostatistics, Epidemiology, and Informatics](https://www.dbei.med.upenn.edu/) at the University of Pennsylvania Perelman School of Medicine.
 My research interests include applications of biomedical informatics in the public and population health fields.
 I work in the [Boland Lab](https://www.med.upenn.edu/bolandlab/) on projects that develop novel data mining methods to extract pregnancy-related information from Electronic Health Records (EHR) and study the relationship between environment and disease.
+R has become an instrumental part of my research workflow and has begun making appearances elsewhere in my life.
+You can keep up with my R tinkering in [posts](post) and my research interests in [publications](publication). **Thanks** for stopping by!